2024–25 UEFA Conference League league phase

 The 2024–25 UEFA Conference League league phase began on 2 October and ended on 19 December 2024.
 A total of 36 teams competed in the league phase to decide the 24 places in the knockout phase of the 2024–25 UEFA Conference League.

 Borac Banja Luka, Celje, Cercle Brugge, 1.
 FC Heidenheim, Jagiellonia Białystok, Larne, Noah, Pafos, Petrocub Hîncești, The New Saints and Víkingur Reykjavík made their debut appearances in a major UEFA competition group or league phase.
 Noah became the first club in Conference League history to successfully navigate all four rounds of qualification, while The New Saints and Larne were the first teams from Wales and Northern Ireland associations, respectively, to play in a major UEFA competition group or league stage.
 (Note: Wales-based Swansea City, who play in the English football league system, had previously qualified for the 2013–14 UEFA Europa League group stage, but only did so by winning the Football League Cup to qualify via one of England's berths.
 England-based The New Saints play in the Welsh football league system and qualified via one of Wales' berths.)
 A total of 29 national associations were represented in the league phase.

 This was the first season with the single-league format, which replaced the group format used until the previous season.
 With the format change, the number of matches prior to the knockout phase increased from 96 to 108.
 Vitória de Guimarães' Samu was the first-ever goalscorer of the competition's league phase.

 Format

 Each team played six matches, three at home and three away, against six different opponents, with all 36 teams ranked in a single league table.
 Teams were separated into six pots based on their 2024 UEFA club coefficients, and each team played one team from each of the six pots.
 The top eight ranked teams received a bye to the round of 16.
-The teams ranked from 9th to 24th will contest the knockout phase play-offs, with the teams ranked from 9th to 16th seeded for the draw.
+The teams ranked from 9th to 24th contested the knockout phase play-offs, with the teams ranked from 9th to 16th seeded for the draw.
 Teams ranked from 25th to 36th were eliminated from the competition.